+MANAGEMENT AND MITIGATION EXAMPLES

+Information Technology

+Improved performance of our IT systems across the board, while focusing on the development of future system capability is key for us.
+With significant changes underway, we are monitoring risks associated with our IT systems' stability, cyber security and internal control environment.

+Legal & Regulatory

-- Improved performance of our IT systems across the board, while focussing on the development of future system capability is key for us.
-With significant changes underway, we are monitoring risks associated with out IT systems' stability, cyber security and internal control environment. - We work towards efficient and customer friendly processes while having a strong risk based approach to minimise exposure and ensure robustness of processes. - Compliance Risk: We have a well-defined and well documented compliance manual in place which provides a clear link between internal and external compliance requirements with the different business and operational processes.
-We maintain regular communications and awareness sessions with employees as with regards any new changes and development in laws, regulations, supervisory provisions and industrial rules and guidelines.
+- We work towards efficient and customer friendly processes while having a strong risk based approach to minimise exposure and ensure robustness of processes.

+- Compliance Risk: We have a well-defined and well documented compliance manual in place which provides a clear link between internal and external compliance requirements with the various business and operational processes.
+We maintain regular communications and awareness sessions with employees with regards to any new changes and development in laws, regulations, supervisory provisions and industrial rules and guidelines.

+Financial Crime

-CRITICAL RISKS MANAGEMENT AND MITIGATIONS EXAMPLES Operational Risk Financial Crime We have established procedures in place for money-laundering and fraud management.
+We have established procedures in place for money-laundering and fraud management.
 We provide continuous training to our employees with regards to the inherent risks faced by our business.
 These include: Proper reporting processes to the Money Laundering Reporting Officer; processes in case of Suspicious transactions; Politically Exposed Persons; and a Whistleblowing Policy.

+People

+We make sure that the objectives of our employees are aligned with the company's business objectives and are reviewed annually.

+Outsourcing

-People We make sure that the objectives of our employees are aligned with the company's business objectives and are reviewed annually.
-Outsourcing We monitor performance of our outsourced activities.
-Health & Safety We have a Health & Safety committee in place to promote cooperation between the employer and employees in instigating, developing and carrying out measures to ensure the health and safety of employees.
-Purchasing & Supply Management We have a procurement policy and committee in place.
-Communications Information shared to internal and external stakeholders is well-structured and managed.
+We monitor performance of our outsourced activities.

+Health & Safety

+We have a Health & Safety committee in place to promote cooperation between the employer and employees in instigating, developing and carrying out measures to ensure the health and safety of employees.

+Purchasing & Supply Management

+We have a Procurement Policy and committee in place.

+Communications

+Information shared to internal and external stakeholders is well-structured and managed.

+Critical Risks (continued)